Boston Dynamics’ newest robot learns to open doors

 “Clever girl,” indeed.

-Like the last video, the teaser doesn’t offer a ton of insight into what’s new with the bumble bee colored version of the company’s already announced robot.
-Last time out, it appeared as though we got a preview of a pair of Kinect-style 3D cameras that could give a little more insight into the robot’s navigation system.
+Like the last video, the teaser doesn’t offer a ton of insight into what’s new with the bumble bee-colored version of the company’s already announced robot.
+Last time out it appeared as though we got a preview of a pair of Kinect-style 3D cameras that could give a little more insight into the robot’s navigation system.

 That tech seemed to hint at the possibility of an advanced autonomous control system.
 Given the brevity of the video, however, it’s tough to say whether someone’s controlling the ‘bots just out of frame.

-If the company managed program Spot Mini to actually open the door on its own in order to help free its friend, well, perhaps it’s time to be concerned.
+If the company managed to program Spot Mini to actually open the door on its own in order to help free its friend, well, perhaps it’s time to be concerned.

 0